 When the brake resistor overheats, brake chopper duty cycle can be reduced appropriately.
 Notice that excessive low brake chopper duty cycle would affect the braking performance.

-The diagram of brake chopper duty cycle is shown as below:
+The diagram of brake chopper duty cycle (H6.02) and braking ratio (ED) are shown as below: